We believe that all money should be spent or invested, never saved. Yes, this even includes an emergency fund.

 The Big Mac isn’t increasing in price.
 The dollar is decreasing in value.

-Inflation is typically a manageable 2-3% per year.
-But, due to COVID-19 and the substantial amount of new money printed for stimulus packages, the inflation rate today is nearly 9%.
+The rate of inflation changes depending on a handful of different factors.
+But, it is usually a manageable 2-3% per year.
+However, due to COVID-19 and the substantial amount of new money printed for stimulus packages, the inflation rate today is nearly 9%.
+In other words, your money is losing 9% of its value each year.
 This means that if you saved $10,000 last year, it’s only worth about $9,100 today in terms of purchasing power.
 If this continues at the same rate, it will only be worth $8,281 next year.

 What’s the bottom line?

 This is why you should not save money.
-Instead, you should invest it in a place where it can grow.
-Ideally, it can grow at a rate higher than inflation.
-On a more positive note, there are plenty of places where you can invest your money!
+Instead, you should invest your money in a place where it can grow.
+Ideally, it needs to grow at a rate higher than inflation.
+Luckily, there are plenty of places where you can invest your money!

-NOTE: “Do not save money” is such a taboo concept that it helped me rank in Google almost instantly.
+NOTE: “Do not save money” is such a taboo concept that it helped us rank on Google almost instantly.